Audit your listing →

 WHAT HURTS

-Airstream in the window reconnects to the 'not for guest use' confusion.
+The Airstream in the window reinforces the 'is this for us?' confusion.

 PHOTO 31